CsabaDu/CsabaDu.DynamicTestData/_xUnit/README.md

  4. **Use dynamic `TheoryData` source members in the test methods**:
   - Use the `MemberData` attribute in xUnit to pass the test data to the test methods.
   - Initialize the attribute with the belonging dynamic data source member name.
-  - (See the [Sample Test Classes with TestCaseData Lists](#sample-test-classes-with-testcasedata-lists) or section for sample codes.)
+  - (See the [Sample Test Classes with TheoryData source](#sample-test-classes-with-theorydata-source) or section for sample codes.)

 ## Types